Fresh Forward Sustainable Food Program

 Rushmore Presidential Garden

-The Xanterra employees at Mount Rushmore have green thumbs!
-In addition to serving visitors at Carvers’ Marketplace and the Mount Rushmore gift shops, they also maintain a 1,500 square foot garden in the town of Keystone, South Dakota.
-The project started in 2010, and is housed next to the employee RV Park.
+The Xanterra employees at Mount Rushmore boast remarkable green thumbs!
+Not only do they serve visitors at Carvers’ Marketplace and the Mount Rushmore gift shops, but they also tend to a magnificent 1,500 square foot garden in the charming town of Keystone, South Dakota.
+This incredible project took root in 2010, taking residence right by the employee RV Park.

-Since its inception, The Presidential Garden has produced 4,971 pounds of fresh vegetables.
-The project not only provides healthy and sustainable produce for employees and customers to enjoy, it also helps us to prevent over 12,000 pounds of food scraps from our kitchen and employee dining room from going into the landfill each year.
-Instead, we use the scraps to create compost for the garden.
+Since its inception, The Presidential Garden has yielded over 5,000 pounds of fresh vegetables.
+This initiative not only provides healthy and sustainable produce for employees and customers, but it also staves off the disposal of over 10,000 pounds of food scraps from our kitchen and employee dining room into the landfill each year.
+Instead, we repurpose these scraps, transforming them into nutrient-rich compost to nourish the garden and breathe new life into the land.

 In 2019 Xanterra added an on-site greenhouse to complement the existing garden and take the concept of local cuisine a step further.
-It is located on the roof of the gift shop, which is connected to Carvers’ Café.
-Hydroponic equipment is being used to grow lettuce and tomatoes.
+This addition resides on the roof of the gift shop, which is connected to Carvers’ Café.
+Utilizing advanced hydroponic equipment, the greenhouse cultivates an array of fresh lettuce and tomatoes.

 VBT Bicycling Vacations & Country Walkers’ Garden